liaoherui/WideVariant-DL/README.md

 The first portion of WideVariant aligns raw sequencing data from bacterial isolates to a reference genome, identifies candidate SNV positions, and creates useful data structure for supervised local data filtering.
 This step is implemented in a workflow management system called [Snakemake](http://snakemake.readthedocs.io) and is executed on a [SLURM cluster](https://slurm.schedmd.com/documentation.html).
 More information is available [here](readme_files/readme_snake_main.md).

-#### 1.1 Update-20240922: Now, a user-friendly python script is provided to help users to run the pipeline more easily.
-The intructions are given below:
+#### 1.1 Update - 2024-09-22: A user-friendly Python script is now available to help users run the pipeline more easily.
+Instructions are provided below:

 Make sure that before you start the steps below, you have configured your `config.yaml` file and `script/run_snakemake.slurm`.